 Making fresh, homemade cannoli cream is easier than you think.
-You’ll be filling cannoli in just 5 minutes with my How to Make Cannoli Cream tutorial!
+You’ll be filling cannoli in no time with my How to Make Cannoli Cream tutorial and this cannoli recipe!

 Disclosure: This post for How to Make Cannoli Cream includes affiliate links, this means I make a few cents if you buy the item after clicking my link.
 This costs you nothing, but it helps keep this blog running on butter…lots of butter!
 See the rest of Food Folks and Fun’s disclosure policy here.

 Buckle up, folks because today I’m showing you how to make cannoli cream!
 Cannoli is my all-time favorite dessert, and they are very popular during the Easter season (especially if you love back east).
 This cannoli cream recipe is the newest installment in my #SpringEats blog series.

 I love a good cannoli, but sadly they’re hard to find here in Southern California.
 Over the years this Connecticut girl has learned how make Cannoli out of necessity.
 My recipe for cannoli cream is every bit as good as what you can get back east.

 Cook’s Note for How to Make Cannoli Cream:

 - This recipe calls for strained ricotta.
 See my post from earlier this week on how to strain ricotta cheese.